bcgov/quickstart-openshift/README.md

 ### Dependency Pull Requests

 Dependabot and Mend Renovate can both provide dependency updates using pull requests.
-Dependabot is simpler to configure, while Renovate is much more configurable.
+Dependabot is simpler to configure, while Renovate is much more configurable and lighter on resources.

 #### Self-Hosted Renovate

 Renovate is provided by DevOps at the Natural Resources.
 Support is best effort.
+It is our recommended path, due to being highly configurable and light on resources.

 To opt-in:
  * Provide our bot, `bcgov-renovate`, write access to a repository